How Agerpoint helped a global food corporation get ahead of a cocoa crisis, and what it took to make plant-level data actually work in the field

 Image Credits: Agerpoint

-What This Enables, and Where It Falls Short
+What This Enables, and Where It Requires Oversight

 What changes:

-The corporation went from reacting to crises to having a more continuous picture of what was happening across their supply chain.
-Decisions that used to be made on guesswork: when to harvest, where disease risk was building, whether a new sourcing region was viable, could now be made on actual evidence.
+The corporation went from reacting to crises to maintaining a more proactive, continuous picture of what was happening across their supply chain.
+Decisions that used to be made on limited information, when to harvest, where disease risk was building, whether a new sourcing region was viable, could now be made on robust data.

 The other shift was internal.
-Teams that had been operating in silos, each running their own data collection, found themselves working from shared information.
+Teams that had often operated in silos, each running their own data collection, were able to work from shared information.
 That has real cost implications, but it also changes how a company responds when something goes wrong.
 Everyone is looking at the same picture.

 The machine learning models that detect disease are trained on existing images, which means they perform best in conditions similar to where that training data came from.
-A model built on data from one cocoa variety or one region may be less reliable when applied somewhere new.
-The system needs to be tested and validated in each new context before it can be fully trusted.
+A model built on data from one cocoa variety or one region may require additional training for a different variety or new disease.
+The system must be tested and validated in each new context.

-Biodiversity is a more open question.
+Biodiversity contexts require expert oversight.
 Agerpoint's tools can support structured data collection by local communities, with GPS tagging and multi-language support.
 But biodiversity measurement depends heavily on local ecological knowledge, what to measure, what counts as healthy, what species matter in a given landscape.
-The tools provide infrastructure.
-The expertise still has to come from people who know the place.

 What Others Can Take From This

 Visibility has to come before strategy.
-The corporation's problem wasn't that they lacked a sustainability strategy or supply chain ambitions.
-It was that they had no reliable picture of what was actually happening on the farms they depended on.
-Any organization serious about managing nature risk needs to start with that question: what can we actually see right now, and what are we operating blind on?
+The corporation's challenge wasn't that they lacked a sustainability strategy or supply chain ambitions.
+It was that they had limited visibility into what was actually happening on the farms they depended on.
+Any organization seeking to manage nature risk needs to start with the question: What does our data tell us, and where are we operating with limited information?

 The tool is only as good as the workflow around it.
 Agerpoint's technology works in practice because it was designed for the conditions that actually exist in the field: limited connectivity, workers with different languages and skill levels, farms that are nothing like a controlled research environment.
 A tool that works perfectly in a lab or a pilot but breaks down at the point of real deployment is not a solution.
 Test for field conditions, not ideal conditions.

 Look from above before you send anyone in.
 Using aerial imagery to identify where problems might be, before directing ground teams to investigate, makes field data collection far more effective.
 Without that first pass, sampling is random.
-Random sampling across hundreds of acres will miss things.
+Random sampling across hundreds of acres will result in blind spots.

 One data collection effort should serve more than one team.
 The separation between agricultural data, sustainability data, and compliance data is often an organizational habit rather than a technical necessity.
 If the right information is captured once, it can flow to procurement, sustainability, and compliance simultaneously.
 That requires deciding upfront what everyone needs, not retrofitting it later.